|

 the Israeli prime minister, Menahem Begin's, invitation

-and travelled to Jerusalem in order to discuss the prospects
+and travelled to Jerusalem in order to discuss the

-Israeli public, who watched Sadat's televised address
+a captivated Israeli public, who watched Sadat's televised

-to the Israeli parliament, the Knesset.
+address to the Israeli parliament, the Knesset.

 The ensuing negotiations were hosted by the American